maddiebaka/maddiebaka.github.io/null_privacy_policy.markdown

 layout: single
 ---

+Application is defined as the software "Toki Trainer", available in the Apple App Store.

-We do not collect or process any information on end users.
+We do not collect or process any information on application users.